codingburgas/9th-grade-html-project-undefined/README.md

 - Reporting and tracking incidents in real-time
 - Map-based location tracking of events and teams
 - Visual stats using charts and filters

-> Developed as part of a software project assignment for school use.

 ---

 ## 📚 Documentation and Presentation